Modern Data Architecture: What is it

 Business Users can analyze the data on their own via point and click visual interface.

-Analysts can focus on multi-dimensional data modelling, rather than spending time on tactical reports asked by business teams.
+Analysts can focus on advanced analytics and multi-dimensional data modelling, rather than spending time on tactical reports asked by business teams.

 Speed and Scalability